Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 Step 2: Prepare Your BAS

-Your BAS statement is a simple form that summarises the GST and other taxes you’ve withheld during the relevant quarter.
+Your BAS statement is a simple form summarising the GST and other taxes you’ve withheld during the relevant quarter.

 For most small businesses, your BAS statement form will contain the following information:

-If your business is also reporting on Luxury Car Tax, Fringe Benefits Tax, Wine Equalisation Tax or Fuel Tax credits, this will have to be included in your BAS statement as well.
+If your business is reporting on luxury car tax, fringe benefits tax, wine equalisation tax, or fuel tax credits, this will also have to be included in your BAS statement.

 Step 3: Lodge Your BAS